 - Head and face should remain uncovered

 - Baby should be in a smoke-free environment before and after birth

 - A safe bassinet and cot are vital (they must meet Australian Standard AS2172 which will be present on labeling)

 - No soft or bulky bedding, such as pillows, bumpers, blankets and toys

-- Ensure if you are wrapping baby, you are always doing so safely.
+- If you are wrapping baby, ensure that you are always doing so safely

 - Breastfeed baby